FabricationsHQ - Putting the Words to the Music

 Letter to Danbury Mint (2001)

-In 2001, a letter was written to Danbury Mint (the collectibles & memorabilia company) thanking them for their offer to provide a Gold Medal memorabilia piece to celebrate and commemorate Englands 5-1 victory over Germany in an International football (soccer) match.
+In 2001 a letter was written to Danbury Mint (the collectibles & memorabilia company) thanking them for their offer to provide a Gold Medal memorabilia piece to celebrate and commemorate Englands 5-1 victory over Germany in an International football (soccer) match.

-The letter was also sent to like other like-minded individuals, friends, associates, sports related sites and eventually found it's way across the globe from Hong Kong to California.
+The letter was also sent to other like-minded individuals, friends, associates, sports related sites and eventually found it's way across the globe from Hong Kong to California.

 Not exactly world famous, but famous around the world nonetheless.